 In the box you will find three main items as shown in Fig: BeagleBone AI-64 box content.

-Get yourself a USB-A to USB-C and you have a setup for the tethered scenario and creates an out of box experience where the board can be used immediately with no other equipment needed.
+A USB-C to USB-C cable is not included bot recommended for the tethered scenario and creates an out of box experience where the board can be used immediately with no other equipment needed.

 Main Connection Scenarios¶

-The board can be configured in several different ways, but we will discuss the two most common scenarios as described in the Quick Start Guide card that comes in the box.
+The board can be configured in several different ways, but we will discuss the two most common scenarios.

 Tethered to a PC via the USB cable